 There are no ordinary moments when we are truly present to the magic of each breath.
 Whatever you are celebrating today, whatever you are grieving today, whatever you are pausing to pay attention to in this moment of your singular path, know that it is all worth honoring.

 Let's hold this moment up to the light and let it shine.

 Known for her poetic and deeply resonate way of speaking about the tenderness of the human experience, as well as her gift of humor and lightness (and an uncanny knack for putting people at ease), Rachael Sage offers a welcoming, grounded and spiritually aware approach to ceremony and gathering.

 Rachael has a natural ability to connect with people.
 An intuitive and healer, she is highly attuned to the emotions and energies of others.
 Coupled with her strong listening and communication skills, this allows her to bring a sense of trust, openness, clarity, and comfort to any interaction.
 A gifted writer, speaker, linguist, singer, yoga teacher and guide, she brings over 25 years experience of holding gathering spaces and offering her gifts of creative expression within them.

-In 2014, Rachael undertook an intensive 8-week spiritual training with a wonderful small group of women under the mentorship of yogini and shaman, Cosetta Romani, during which time she greatly deepened her understanding of sacred ceremony, ritual elements, and authentic speaking.
+In 2014, Rachael undertook an intensive 8-week spiritual training with a wonderful small group of women under the mentorship of yogini and shamanic practitioner, Cosetta Romani, during which time she greatly deepened her understanding of sacred ceremony, ritual elements, and authentic speaking.

 She is ordained by the Universal Life Church in California to officiate weddings, births, memorials and other important life events, and is also available for readings, songs, blessings, invocations, and ceremonial offerings.